-The surge of disruptive technologies like cloud-based systems, mobile apps and BYOD makes identity and access management (IAM) an increasingly difficult and complex task for infosec pros.
-This guide covers the fundamentals of IAM and associated issues, including the business concept and technology.
-It delves into how mobility impacts IAM and also covers issues like password policy and management, Active Directory and LDAP security, and provisioning tools for the enterprise user.
-It also delves into the now critical issue, privilege creep -- how to recognize it and remedies to stop it.
-This guide will help you plan, implement and manage an effective IAM program in your enterprise.
+Disruptive technologies of the past several years, including cloud, mobile apps and the internet of things, makes it tougher than ever for infosec pros to ensure efficient and effective use of their company's identity and access management system.
+This guide covers the fundamentals of IAM systems and IAM-associated issues, including the business concept and technology.
+It delves into how mobility affects an IAM system and also covers issues like password policy and management, Azure AD and provisioning tools for the enterprise user.
+It also delves into the now critical issue ofprivilege creep -- how to recognize it and remedies to stop it.
+This guide will help infosec pros implement and oversee their identity and access management system.

-Identity and access control is nothing new but it certainly is changing, just as the network too is changing.
-While always intended to keep the network secure by building controls around who can access it, now IAM must also adapt to new developments, like the cloud, the proliferation of employee mobile devices, software as a service (SaaS), not to mention compliance requirements.
-In this module, you'll gain an understanding of what IAM is and how the concept in general, and IAM products in particular, have adapted to new technological advances.
+IAM is nothing new but it certainly is changing, just as the network too is changing.
+While always intended to keep the network secure by building controls around who can access it, now a company's identity and access management sytem must also adapt to so many new tech advances, from the cloud to employee-owned devices, not to mention ever-changing, always-complex compliance requirements.
+In this section, you'll gain a better understanding of the general concept of IAM, and how IAM systems are adapting to technological advances.

-Passwords are central to securing the network and, therefore, password management is central to IAM.
-This section examines the password management tools out there, how best to use them and what to avoid.
+Passwords are central to securing the network and, therefore, password management is central to any identity and access management system.
+This section examines the password management tools available, how best to use them and what to avoid.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.